-- Continue to keep the tree inventory up to date by utilizing an automated system to update and track this inventory.
-A comprehensive inventory of trees was completed in 2011, resulting in a master spreadsheet with information about each tree on campus property including: GPS location, site information, proximity to buildings, description by size, name and condition, and any physical problems or disease.
+- 1. Following the ash tree removal a future TRIM grant will be submitted to update the campus tree inventory.
+The last inventory was done in 2011.
+We can then keep it up to date by utilizing an automated system to update and track this inventory.
+The master spreadsheet will include information about each tree on campus property such as: GPS location, site information, proximity to buildings, description by size, name and condition, and any physical problems or disease.
 There are approximately 1,750 trees. - 2.
-The plan to fulfil the arborist training portion of the 2019 MDC TRIM grant was canceled due to COVID.
-We will pursue this again when a more permanent Grounds Supervisor is assigned.
-We completed the work for the 2020 TRIM grant within the northeast area of campus.
-The current 2021 TRIM grant work will occur prior to March 2022.
-The committee is discussing what to prioritize for a 2022 TRIM grant application. - 3.
+Continue to work with the Missouri Department of Conservation on cost share agreements when possible.
+This winter the TRIM grant is to begin removing ash trees.
+We are working as a committee to plan the work to submit for future grant opportunities, including planting trees after the ash trees have been removed. - 3.
 Work with the Missouri Department of Conservation to create tree and/or landscape plans for quadrants of campus to determine where to plant trees in order to plan for replacement of older trees in the future. - 4.
 Maintain Tree Campus Higher Education status and use for points for the AASHE STARS submittal as completed by the President's Sustainability Action Committee (PSAC). - 5.
-Expand use of our tree walks and engage the broader community.
+Expand use of our tree walks and engage the broader community. - 6.
+Work with instructors and students in the science fields to establish Elm tree starts from our large and healthy Elm tree in red barn park.
+This Elm has survived through Dutch Elm disease. - 7.
+Organize and oversee student group participation in clean-up of Bear Creek and the riparian corridor.